 '''

 @Stateless

 (1)

 @Name("register")

 public class RegisterAction implements Register

 @In

 (2)

 private User user;

 @PersistenceContext

 (3)

 private EntityManager em;

 (4)

+@Logger

 private Log log;

 public String register()

 (5)

-List existing = em.createQuery("select username from User where username=:username")
+List existing = em.createQuery(

+"select username from User where username=#{user.username}")

-.setParameter("username", user.getUsername())
+(6)

 .getResultList();

 if (existing.size()==0)

+ł

 em.persist(user);

 log.info("Registered new user #{user.username}");

-(6)
+(7)

 return "/registered.jsp";

-(7)
+(8)

+}

 else

+{

-FacesMessages.instance().add("User #{user.username} already exists"); (8)
+FacesMessages.instance().add("User #{user.username} already exists"); (9)

 return null;

 }

 }

+}

 '''

-- (1) The EJB standard @Stateless annotation marks this class as stateless session bean. - (2) The @In annotation marks an attribute of the bean as injected by Seam.
+- (1) The EJB standard ${\tt @Stateless}$ annotation marks this class as stateless session bean. - (2) The @In annotation marks an attribute of the bean as injected by Seam.
 In this case, the attribute is injected from a context variable named user (the instance variable name). - (3) The EJB standard @PersistenceContext annotation is used to inject the EJB3 entity manager. - (4) The Seam @Logger annotation is used to inject the component's Log instance. - (5) The action listener method uses the standard EJB3 EntityManager API to interact with the database, and returns the JSF outcome.
-Note that, since this is a sesson bean, a transaction is automatically begun when the register() method is called, and committed when it completes. - (6) The Log API lets us easily display templated log messages. - (7) JSF action listener methods return a string-valued outcome that determines what page will be displayed next.
+Note that, since this is a sesson bean, a transaction is automatically begun when the register() method is called, and committed when it completes. - (6) Notice that Seam lets you use a JSF EL expression inside EJB-QL.
+Under the covers, this results in an ordinary JPA setParameter() call on the standard JPA Query object.
+Nice, huh? - (7) The Log API lets us easily display templated log messages. - (8) JSF action listener methods return a string-valued outcome that determines what page will be displayed next.
 A null outcome (or a void action listener method) redisplays the previous page.
 In plain JSF, it is normal to always use a JSF navigation rule to determine the JSF view id from the outcome.
 For complex application this indirection is useful and a good practice.
 However, for very simple examples like this one, Seam lets you use the JSF view id as the outcome, eliminating the requirement for a navigation rule.
-Note

-- that when you use a view id as an outcome, Seam always performs a browser redirect. - (8) Seam provides a number of built-in components to help solve common problems.
+Note that when you use a view id as an outcome, Seam always performs a browser redirect.

+(9) Seam provides a number of built-in components to help solve common problems.
 The FacesMessages component makes it easy to display templated error or success messages.
 Built-in Seam components may be obtained by injection, or by calling an instance() method.